Cambridge English

 • On the 20th of July, I'd worked here for three months.

-5. To talk about unreal or imaginary things in the past.
-In the same way that we use the past simple to talk about unreal or imaginary things in the present, we use the past perfect (one step back in time) to talk about unreal things in the past.
-This is common in the third conditional and after 'wish'.
+5. To refer to what is unreal or imaginary in the past.
+Just as the past simple serves for unreal situations in the present, the past perfect, one step further back, serves for unreal situations in the past.
+It is common in the third conditional and after 'wish'.

 • If I had known you were ill, I would have visited you.